Sky11y/todo_CLI/README.md

         check if item needs to be moved from due date missed to pending
 - add possibility to modify the items without overwriting.
     - If I do the text editor I would know how
+- "unlimited" size description (The title should always be limited)

 ## What is missing
 - No due date